PSP-1 - Capability Model and Grammar

 - Resource budgets

 - CEPs MUST enforce CPU/steps/memory limits for Program evaluation.
-Exceeding limits MUST deny (e.g., reason resource_limit or deadline_exceeded per TAP).
+Exceeding limits MUST result in deny.

 - Input bounds